Klipper3d/klipper/docs/FAQ.md

 ### How do I convert a Marlin pin number to a Klipper pin name?

-Short answer: There isn't an easy way to do that reliably.
-In some cases one can use Klipper's `pin_map: arduino` feature.
+Short answer: In some cases one can use Klipper's `pin_map: arduino` feature.
 Otherwise, for "digital" pins, one method is to search for the requested pin in Marlin's fastio header files.
 The Atmega2560 and Atmega1280 chips use [fastio_1280.h](https://github.com/MarlinFirmware/Marlin/blob/1.1.9/Marlin/fastio_1280.h), while the Atmega644p and Atmega1284p chips use [fastio_644.h](https://github.com/MarlinFirmware/Marlin/blob/1.1.9/Marlin/fastio_644.h).